Exponential Decay of Correlations for Finite Horizon Sinai Billiard Flows: Quasi-compactness of the resolvent , first results on the spectrum of

 We prove the neutral norm estimate \eqref{eq:neutral R}.
 Let $W \in \cW^s$ and $\psi \in \cC^\oldp(W)$ with $|\psi|_{\cC^\oldp(W)} \le 1$.
 Using the definition of the neutral norm, we write for $\oldh \in \cB\cap \cC^1(\Omega_0)$,

 where in the last line we have integrated by parts and used the fact that $\cL_t \oldh = \oldh \circ \Phi_{-t}$.
-Finally, taking the supremum over $r_0$, recalling the weak norm estimate \eqref{eq:weak} for the average on $W$ and integrating with respect to $dt$ yields \eqref{eq:neutral R}.
+Finally, recalling the weak norm estimate \eqref{eq:weak} for the integral on $W$ and using \eqref{eq:int} to integrate with respect to $dt$ yields \eqref{eq:neutral R}.
 This ends the proof of Proposition~\ref{prop:LY R}.